conan-io/docs/mastering/editable_packages.rst

 the local directory and the changes made to this project will be taken into account by the packages using its headers or linking against it.

 Revert the editable mode
 ------------------------

-In order to revert the editable mode, only the link has to be removed, there is command for that:
+In order to revert the editable mode just remove the link using:

 .. code-block:: bash